 6) TOUR A STREET ART STUDIO

 At the end of the tour, we got to tour the studio belonging to the street artists.
-It is decorated just as you might expect.
+It is decorated just as you might expect, with flying paper office drones.

-We finished up with wine, finger food, and cupcakes in the studio.
+You’ll also finish up your tour with wine, finger food, and cupcakes in the studio.
 It was all very convivial until one English lady got snippy with me for talking too long to her husband.
 FYI: your husband was not cute, English Lady!
 I was just being polite.

 24 Hours in Melbourne